-This is the month of the story of Noah.
+This week the Torah reading is the account of Noah.
+This also is the month of the story of Noah.
 Noah’s parents named him because Noah means “REST” in Hebrew.
 They wanted to rest from their labors.

 Did you know that this was the month The Holy Flood began.
 Do you ever wonder about the reason for the story of Noah and the Ark?
 We sometimes tend to think of it as a children’s story.
 But the lessons are so much deeper.
 Here’s a short poem capturing 11 wonderful lessons.